Application for all programmes has closed for the September 2021 start.

 Proof of additional languages (only for MSc International Management/CEMS) Check the detailed instructions regarding the accepted form of language proof for the MSc International Management/CEMS programme.

-After you have submitted your application, the admissions team will start the evaluation process.
-You will be updated on the status of the evaluation by email notifications.
-These notifications will also be visible in the notification centre of OLAF.
+After you have submitted your application in the Online Application Form (OLAF), you will be updated on the status of the evaluation in the OLAF message center.

-After your application has been evaluated and the evaluation has been approved by the admissions manager, you will be notified of the outcome.
+After your application has been evaluated by the admssions team, you will be notified of the outcome in OLAF.
+The possible outcomes of the evaluation are:

 If your academic background does not meet the requirements of the programme you have applied for, the admissions team will automatically see if you are eligible for some of our other programmes and inform you about the alternative options.

-If you are offered admission to RSM, you are expected to respond to your offer of admission in OLAF within 14 days.
+If you are offered admission to RSM, you are expected to respond to your offer of admission in OLAF within two weeks.

 You can either accept or decline the offer.
-It is also possible to defer your offer of admission until the next academic year (with the exception of the International Management/CEMS and Finance & Investments - Advanced programmes).
+It is also possible to defer your offer of admission until the next academic year (with the exception of the International Management/CEMS).

 If you need to change the response to your offer later on, this is possible until the 31st of August by notifying the RSM admissions office.